microsoft/axe-windows/docs/solution.md

 #### Build utility

 The `InteropDummy` project provides a reliable way to consume the [Interop.UIAutomationCore.Signed](https://www.nuget.org/packages/Interop.UIAutomationCore.Signed) NuGet package as an embedded resource.
-This pacakge provides types that are needed for custom UIA properties.
+This package provides types that are needed for custom UIA properties.